nnnkit/all-docs-blogs/docs/javascript/fundamental/1-value.md

 ## What is Value

-The most fundamental unit of information in programming is called value or data.
-It can be any piece of information like your name or age.
+The most fundamental unit of information in any programming language is called value or data.
+It can be any piece of information that you can store and manupulate like your name or age.

 For example

 `name` can be `"Arya"` or `age` can be `23`.

-`"Arya"` and `23` in programming terms are called values.
+`"Arya"` and `23` in programming terms are called **values**.

 You can have different kind of values: a letter, word, paragraph, number etc. These values are divided into different types also know as `Data Types` or you can call it `Value Types`.
 All the values have to be one of the following types.